 On January 1st of each year, each full-time unit member shall, in addition to all other compensatory time, receive 40 hours per calendar year as personal leave.
 Personal leave is defined as any event requiring a member's immediate attention.
 Personal leave shall not be used as a proxy for vacation or sick leave.
 Personal leave shall only be taken in the calendar year in which it is credited and, if not taken, such time shall be deemed waived and lost.
 Personal leave may be taken in one-hour increments.
-No employee shall be entitled to personal leave until the employee has completed six (6) months of satisfactory service.
+No employee shall be entitled to personal leave until the employee has completed six (6) months of Cityservice (180 calendar days from the date of hire).
 Under no circumstances shall such time be compensated in cash upon separating from City service, retirement, transfer to another bargaining unit, or any other reason.